PilotAxis/PilotAxis/README.md

 [![](https://visitcount.itsvg.in/api?id=PilotAxis&icon=2&color=10)](https://visitcount.itsvg.in)

 # 💫 About Me:
-🌟 I am a second-year B.Tech undergraduate student from Aligarh Muslim University.<br>🌎 An aspiring AI/ML Engineer.
+🌟 I am a second-year B.Tech undergraduate student from Aligarh Muslim University.<br>🌎 An aspiring MERN Stack Developer.
 Eager to learn new technologies and concepts.<br>🔥 Dedicated to building and contributing to Open-Source Projects.<br>🍀 Being Co-founder of Nexus-AI, I am building a groundbreaking platform that provides Roadmaps, Documentation and Guides related to newer technologies such as AI/ML, Blockchain etc.<br>☎️ Catch me up on Instagram @moham_ahmed_majid and on X @mohdahmedmajid.

 ## 🌐 Socials: